apache/incubator-datalab/USER_GUIDE.md

 ![Install libraries dialog](doc/install_libs_form.png)

-You need to wait for a while after resource choosing till list of all available libraries is received.
+You need to wait for a while after resource and group choosing till list of all available libraries is received for a particular group.
 If available libraries list is not gained due to some reasons you are able to proceed to work without autocomplete feature.

 ![Libraries list loading](doc/notebook_list_libs.png)